Plug and Play Splitting Techniques for Poisson Image Restoration

 \subsection{Severely Corrupted Images}

-The following set of experiment is devoted to assess the performance of the PnPSplit+ Algorithm in presence of high noise level or severe blur induced by the PSF.
+The following set of experiment is devoted to assess the performance of the \pnp Algorithm in presence of high noise level or severe blur induced by the PSF.

-\cref{tab:highNoise} presents the numerical performance of PnpSplit+ when the Poisson Noise level $\nu$ is increased to 15, 10 and 5.
-As one expects, the higher the noise level the worst the performances, but nonetheless the achieved results present rather high scores: in particular, the PSNR of the recovered images reaches satisfying levels. \cref{tab:largePSF} shows the four scores achieved when large Gaussain PSF ($\sigma=2$ and $\sigma=2.5$) are used to blur the images, with $\nu=20$.
-The quality of the reconstruction is reliable, although in this case the information loss induced by the blurring is too high to retrieve pleasant images to the human eyes.
+\cref{tab:corrupted} (upper part) presents the numerical performance of \pnp when the Poisson Noise level $\nu$ is increased to 15 and 10.
+As one expects, the higher the noise level the worst the performances, but nonetheless the achieved results present rather high scores: in particular, the PSNR of the recovered images reaches satisfying levels. \cref{tab:corrupted} (lower part) shows the four scores achieved when large Gaussian PSF ($\sigma=2$ and $\sigma=2.5$) are used to blur the images, with $\nu=20$.
+The quality of the restoration is reliable, although in this case the information loss induced by the blurring is too high to retrieve pleasant images to the human eyes.

 \cref{fig:highlycorrputed} presents the recovered images when the noise level is set to 5 and when the PSF inducing the blurring is large ($\sigma=2.5$) for \textit{Butterfly}, \textit{Tucano} and \textit{Baby} images on the first, second and third row, respectively.
-As one expects, the reconstructions presents several artifacts, mainly when recovering in presence of high noise, but even in these extreme cases \cref{al:pnpsplit+} manage to recover most of the information.
+As one expects, the recovered images present several artefacts, mainly when recovering in presence of high noise, but even in these extreme cases \cref{al:pnpsplit+} manages to recover most of the information.